 Blessed is the one whose transgression is forgiven, whose sin is covered.
 Blessed is the man against whom the LORD counts no iniquity, and in whose spirit there is no deceit.
 For when I kept silent, my bones wasted away through my groaning all day long.
 For day and night your hand was heavy upon me; my strength was dried up as by the heat of summer.
 Selah

 Now, let me say right from the ‘get-go’ that one of the things that makes this Psalm so easy to break apart for an outline is the presence of the word “selah”.
 Do you see that?
-Now, no one knows for sure what “selah” means, but it’s most likely a musical term (like “maskil” from the superscription) that indicates a pause or rest when the psalm was being sung.
+Now, no one knows for sure what “selah” means, but (like “maskil” from the header note above) it’s most likely a musical term that indicates a pause or rest when the psalm was being sung.
 And here in Psalm 32, it also helps us to see the different parts of this psalm.

-Let me ask you this: if you were to give someone a double affirmation of a blessed or happy state of affairs, would it be focused on God’s forgiveness?
-Do you know God’s forgiveness?
+More importantly, do you know God’s forgiveness?
 If you do, are you gushing about how wonderful and amazing and incredible it is?
-Do you wake up each morning counting yourself blessed beyond measure because your “transgression is forgiven…sin is covered…iniquity is not counted”?
+Do you wake up each morning counting yourself blessed beyond measure because your “transgression is forgiven… [your] sin is covered… [your] iniquity is not counted”?
 That’s what David is doing here.

 But this focus on forgiveness is simply laying the ground work for what comes in verses 3 and 4.
 Now, you may have already noticed that verses 3 and 4 are the verses that connect us back to our topic of suffering.
 Do you see the descriptions of suffering there?
 David writes about his bones wasting away, and how he was groaning 24/7, and how his strength was evaporated like a drop of water in Gila Bend in July.
 Those are pretty vivid descriptions of suffering.

 But these verses also represent a departure from our study last week.
 Last week, Psalm 22 provided us with a picture of the innocent sufferer.
-But here in Psalm 32, we very clearly see that David’s suffering is a direct result of his own sin.
-The key phrase is right there at the beginning of verse 3: “When I kept silent…”.
-What does David mean about keeping silent?
-Well, in light of verse 5, we know exactly what he means: his “silence” equals failing to acknowledge or confess his sin.
+But here in Psalm 32, we very clearly see that David is not innocent; that his suffering is a direct result of his own sin.
+The key phrase is right there at the beginning of verse 3: “When I kept silent…”; that is, David's failure to acknowledge or confess his sin.

 So I think we can say that Psalm 32 confirms that there is a kind of suffering that comes into our lives as a direct result of unconfessed sin.

-Now, right away, let me give you a couple qualifications to that statement:
+Now, right away, let me give you a couple qualifications to that statement.
+Please hear these:

-Qualification #2: There is a kind of suffering that can we experience, even after confessing our sin.
+Qualification #2: There is a kind of suffering that you can experience, even after confessing your sin.
 The Bible is clear in teaching us that God does not normally take away the earthly consequences of our foolish and sinful choices.
 Therefore, a drug addict can confess her sin, but she still may physically suffer from the consequences of abusing her body.
-A man who robbed or killed another person can confess his sin and find forgiveness from God, but he will still have to suffer under the consequence of incarceration.
+A man who robbed or killed another person can confess his sin and find forgiveness from God, but he may still have to suffer the consequence of incarceration.

 But here in Psalm 32, David’s suffering is explicitly a result of his failure to acknowledge his sin.
 Let’s do this: let’s take a few phrases from verses 3 and 4 and ‘unpack’ them a little more.

 First, let’s think about the phrase, “When I kept silent…”.
 We are not told explicitly why David did NOT confess his sin, but I think the word “kept” is telling.
 This is not simply a sin that David was unaware of.
 This was not a situation in which David was not ABLE to confess for some reason.
-The word “kept” indicates that David deliberately resisted the kind of acknowledgement he later made to God.
+The word “kept” indicates that David deliberately resisted.
 David chose NOT to confess.
-He didn’t want to acknowledge his sin.

 But second, consider where this kind of silence leads as we consider the phrase, in verse 3, “my groaning all day long”.
 Some have taken the description of David’s suffering and argued that he was physically ill.
 I think he probably was.
 But I think in the context, the language is better understood as ultimately describing a mental, emotional, spiritual anguish.

-If you’ve ever suffered like this, then you know this kind of inner suffering can affect not only your physical health, but also your everyday outlook and your everyday choices.
 When David says that he was “groaning all day long”, I don’t think he was literally making an audible moaning noise for 24 consecutive hours.
-I think David is trying to emphasize the unrelenting nature of unconfessed sin; that it is like walking around, trying to operate in the haze of a high fever.
+I think David is trying to emphasize the unrelenting nature of unconfessed sin; that it's like walking around, trying to operate in the haze of a high fever.

 And I think that kind of “groaning” can lead us even deeper into sin.
 How many people today are medicating themselves with drugs and alcohol or casting blame on everyone around them because they are running from conviction?
 Our desire to push God away often results in pushing others away.
 How many people today are failing to take responsibility in their job or in their family or in the church because they will not acknowledge their sin before God?